Many manufacturing companies have had thriving businesses for decades, without the help of a standalone CRM system.

 Every manufacturing company is different.
 There is no “one size fits all” CRM solution for a manufacturer.
 Through stakeholder and employee interviews ahead of a technology investment, unique drivers will surface.

-These drivers can be used to not only select the best fit technology platform, but to also determine the best way to shape the chosen platform to meet the needs of the manufacturing business.
+These drivers can be used not only to select the best-fit technology platform but also to determine the best way to shape the chosen platform to meet the needs of the manufacturing business.